git-pull/tao-of-tmux/manuscript/03-practical-usage.md

 fashion.
 Coined the ["Barrel of Doom"](https://gaming.stackexchange.com/questions/10361/i-never-made-it-past-carnival-night-zone), if you don't get past it, you won't progress to the next stage, game over.

-That's kind of like what the prefix key in tmux is like.
+That's kind of what the prefix key in tmux is like.
 Without you understanding how to send `command sequences` to tmux, you'll pretty much be dead in the water.